We’re all about changing lives…

 In partnership with the Phoenixville Community Health Foundation, Open Hearth publishes the popular Help Book, a health and human services guide which is commonly and frequently used as a resource for agencies, organizations and community members to connect their various needs to area services.

-To date, five editions have been published – in both English and Spanish – amounting to over 238,000 copies overall, which has distributed for FREE to area families and individuals by direct mail and public distribution.
+To date, six editions have been published – in both English and Spanish – amounting to over 260,000 copies overall, which have been distributed for FREE to area families and individuals by direct mail and public distribution.

 As a result of the needs identified during Help Book focus groups, Open Hearth created and administers the Phoenixville Area Resource Network (PARN), a monthly drop-in meeting attended by local social service agencies and interested community members on the 4th Tuesday of every month.
 Presentations are provided on topics relevant to the nonprofit sector, while also serving as a community forum to share agency news and updates and a networking opportunity for over 100 agencies.
 Additionally, we also provide an email blast service for emergency issues and agency announcements between meetings to foster regular partnership among participating agencies.